dtranow/FlashStudy/README.md

 - **User Authentication:** Secure login and registration using JWT-based authentication.
 - **Deck Management:** Create, update, and delete custom decks of flashcards.
 - **Flashcard CRUD:** Perform full CRUD operations on flashcards via RESTful APIs.
+- **Image Uploads:** Upload and manage images for flashcard descriptions, stored securely in AWS S3.
 - **Progress Tracking:** Monitor deck progress based on the number of completed flashcards.
 - **Responsive Design:** Optimized for desktop and mobile views.
 - **Sidebar Navigation:** Easily access and manage decks using a sliding sidebar.